Chris7462/scnn_torch_backend/ReadMe.md

 # SCNN Lane Detection Torch Backend

 C++ backend for SCNN lane detection using LibTorch.
+This backend is based on the SCNN implementation in [scnn_torch](https://github.com/Chris7462/scnn_torch).

 ## Preparation